-I was appointed to the position of Lecturer in Climate Science in June, 2018.
-My previous appointments (since a PhD from Loughborough Unversity in 2013) include lectureships at Liverpool John Moores University and Maynooth University - where I also held a position of postdoctoral researcher (in the Irish Climate Analysis and Research Units – ICARUS).
+Tom was appointed to the position of Lecturer in Climate Science in June, 2018.
+His previous appointments (since a PhD from Loughborough University in 2013) include lectureships at Liverpool John Moores University and Maynooth University - where he also held a position of postdoctoral researcher (in the Irish Climate Analysis and Research Units – ICARUS).

-I am a climate scientist with particular interests in the sensitivity of Earth systems to climate variability and change.
-Within this board remit, my specific areas of expertise include glacier-climate interactions and extreme events – from mid-latitude storms to heatwaves and hurricanes.
-Much of my work in these fields aims to understand processes and the evolving societal challenges in the context of climate change.
+Tom is a climate scientist with particular interests in the sensitivity of Earth systems to climate variability and change.
+Within this broad remit, his specific areas of expertise include glacier-climate interactions and extreme events – from mid-latitude storms to heatwaves and hurricanes.
+Much of his work in these fields aims to understand processes and the evolving societal challenges in the context of climate change.

-I primarily teach in the area of climate science (atmospheric processes, hazards, etc.)
+Tom primarily teaches in the area of climate science (atmospheric processes, hazards, etc.)

 - Matthews, T. (2018).
 Humid heat and climate change.
 Progress in Physical Geography: Earth and Environment, 42(3), 391-405. doi:10.1177/0309133318776490

 - Mattthews, T., Murphy, C., McCarthy, G. D., Broderick, C., & Wilby, R. (2018).
 Super Storm Desmond: a process-based assessment.
 Environmental Research Letters. doi:10.1088/1748-9326/aa98c8